A brief chat with Alan.

 He also talked in some detail about why he was so adamant in his opposition to the union with England.
 He spent several minutes giving me a history lesson and talked of abrogated treaties and agreements further bemoaning their exclusion from the school curriculum.

-I thought to tell him that the recent controversy over flying the Confederate Battle Flag on the grounds of South Carolina’s Capitol arose in large part because many history texts in use in the U.S. have chosen to depict the southern secession as a matter of state’s rights when the historical documents of secession often specifically cite the federal government’s refusal to punish certain northern states for refusing to enforce the fugitive slave laws.
+I thought to tell him that the recent controversy over flying the Confederate Battle Flag on the grounds of South Carolina’s Capitol arose in large part because many history texts in use in the U S have chosen to depict the southern secession as a matter of state’s rights when the historical documents of secession often specifically cite the federal government’s refusal to punish certain northern states for refusing to enforce the fugitive slave laws – meaning that the war was essentially about maintaining the institution of slavery.

 I thought to tell him that the Confederate Battle Flag, claimed by some of its defenders to be a mark of pride and heritage and not the symbol of terror that it is to many, was rarely flown until the 1960s when African Americans had begun making incremental progress with regard to their civil rights.